Roomify/docs/roomify/roomify_accommodations/index.rst

 Roomify for Accommodations
 ==========================

-*Roomify for Accommodations* allows you to manage vacation rentals.
-Roomify for Accommodations can be used for a single accommodation rental or many, all managed in the same place.
+*Roomify for Accommodations* can scale from a single vacation rental website with channel management to full multi-property / multi-owner for vacation rentals, hotels and B&Bs.
+It is available as cloud hosting or self-hosted - `get pricing details and access to demo here <https://roomify.us/travel-booking-solutions>`_.

 .. toctree::
    :maxdepth: 2